incidentist/ts_audio_separator/README.md

 1. I (incidentist) don't know much about audio processing, so I'm relying on AI, for better or worse.
 I am in way over my head and it is a fun learning experience but I *do* want to get it actually working.
 2. The python version uses pytorch for fast vector/matrix math.
 Pytorch doesn't run on TypeScript, so we are translating it into tensorflow.js, the closest equivalent that will run in a browser. tfjs lacks a lot of the functions that pytorch has, and some of its implementations differ from pytorch in important ways.

+### This project is looking for collaborators to get it over the finish line.

 Install with `npm install`.

 Test using:

-npx playwright test tests/mdx-separator.spec.ts
+`npx playwright test tests/mdx-separator.spec.ts`

 This is also a good way to see the intended usage of the library.

 ## Current Status - 6/8/2025
-1. The main integration test passes, and the resulting audio files indicate that the model is indeed separating audio.
+1. **The main integration test passes,** and the resulting audio files indicate that the model is indeed separating audio.
 A 3.5 minute song takes 12 minutes to separate on an M1 Pro.
-2. The resulting audio files are not correct. instrumental.wav has no vocals (yay!) but it doesn't have enough of the instrumentals.
+2. **The resulting audio files are not correct.** instrumental.wav has no vocals (yay!) but it doesn't have enough of the instrumentals.
 It sounds muted and a little distorted.
 The vocals.wav file, on the other hand, still has a lot of instrumentals (which makes sense because it is just the result of the full mix minus the model-generated instrumental file).
 So the main next step is to figure out which part(s) of the pre/post processing are causing the sub-optimal result.
 3. A big part of this project is an stft library that a) mimics the pytorch implementation of stft, and b) includes an implementation of istft, which is not in tensorflow.js. `torchStyleStft()` produces correct output, and I believe the whole `forward()` function produces correct output.
 But `inverse(forward(t))` should be equal to `t` and that is not currently happening. `src/separator/architecture/stft.spec.ts` is the test for this.
-I suspect there are a few parts of inverse() that are not doing the right thing, because we had to write more of it from scratch.
+I suspect **there are a few parts of inverse() that are not doing the right thing,** because we had to write more of it from scratch.
 4. One thing I have not done is log info about tensors at each part of the Python process, and verify that the info matches up at each part of the TypeScript process.
 I think this will be very useful to see where they diverge.

 ## Structure